Shoozza/raylua/README.md

 For examples that binded see [here](https://github.com/Rabios/rayjit/blob/master/examples/examples.md)

-> NOTES: RLGL functions also called from `rl` variable as same as calling raylib functions.
+> All contained functions and variables called from `rl`.

 ### NOTES

 1. This is a direct bindings of the original C version,It implements the same content.
 2. Hacks and fallbacks of raylib 2 still implemented,You can run raylib 2 code if you use raylib 3.
+3. To use SpriteFont from raylib 2 use `rl.SpriteFont(src)` font and not `ffi.new("SpriteFont", src)` cause it will give error.

 > And i didn't copy-pasted from any gist,Even that gist made by Alexander Matz,All bindings were written by me.